IAmTomahawkx/bob/README.md

 ]
 ```

-Upload this to bob, and you're now muting people who send more than 5 messages in a 5-second period.
+Upload this to Bob, and you're now muting people who send more than 5 messages in a 5-second period.

 Bob allows you to preform actions on every event (... that discord provides.
 Before you ask, no, discord doesn't provide boost events) in your server.